58 Best Squarespace Photography Website Examples

 • Emotional outcomes over technical skills: About 80% lead with feeling-focused headlines like “capturing pure magic moments” (Delaney Dobson) or “CAPTURING THE VIBRANT JOYFUL ENERGY OF YOUR WEDDING DAY” (Alyssa Blumstein).
 Technical expertise gets buried in service pages.

-• Value props address client insecurities: Sites like Kayla Raquel PhotographyPhotography website — elegant, professional serif design in soft cream, muted green, black.
+• Value props address client insecurities: Sites like Kayla Raquel PhotographyBrand photography website — elegant, feminine, editorial design in forest green, terracotta, and cream.
 "NOW YOU CAN LOOK LIKE A LUXURY BRAND EVEN IF YOU'RE WORKING FROM YOUR KITCHEN TABLE." directly tackle concerns with “NOW YOU CAN LOOK LIKE A LUXURY BRAND EVEN IF YOU’RE WORKING FROM YOUR KITCHEN TABLE.”
 They’re selling confidence, not just photos.

 → The best photography websites sell the feeling clients want, not the service they’re buying.